anuradhakar49/ai-ethics-summer2025/Hands on Projects /readme.md

 Each team consisted of students from both institutions, encouraging:

-- Interdisciplinary perspectives
+- Interdisciplinary perspectives bridging ML and ethics
 - Peer-to-peer learning across cultures
 - Co-design of solutions rooted in ethical principles

-Projects were guided by faculty mentors and aligned with ethical frameworks such as the EU AI Act, IEEE Ethically Aligned Design, and India's National AI Strategy.

 ---

 ## 🏁 Outcomes

 Each team delivered:

-- A final written report (PDF)
+- A jupyter notebook with the ML task implementation
-- A presentation (PPT or PDF)
+- A presentation discussing the ML results and ethical questions
-- Supporting artifacts: code notebooks, datasets, visuals, or documentation

-These outcomes are stored in individual team folders within this directory.
+These outcomes can be found under this repository.

 ---